 Coach Core Celebrates our 10th Anniversary!

-The Royal Foundation of the Duke and Duchess of Cambridge started the Coach Core programme in 2012, in the wake of the London Riots and to contribute to the legacy of the 2012 London Olympic and Paralympic Games.Watch the video
+The Royal Foundation of The Prince and Princess of Wales started the Coach Core programme in 2012, in the wake of the London Riots and to contribute to the legacy of the 2012 London Olympic and Paralympic Games.Watch the video

 10 years on – and on the eve of the Commonwealth Games in Birmingham – our now-independent charity has supported 726 young people onto community sports coaching apprenticeships, helping them overcome disadvantages to start meaningful careers, re-engage with education and increase activity levels in their local areas.
 We are pleased to say that 80% of Coach Core apprentices complete the apprenticeship, against a national average of 58%.